Cubana de Aviación: Cuban revolution to 1980s

+A Bristol Britannia 318 in 1975.
+The carrier received the first of these aircraft in December 1958.

 In May 1959, Cuba's new revolutionary government decided to take over Cubana, expropriating all its investors.
 The private passenger airline Aerovías Q and private cargo carriers Cuba Aeropostal and Expreso Aéreo Interamericano, were then merged into Cubana, which was rebranded as Empresa Consolidada Cubana de Aviación and had an initial state investment of 80%; it started operations on 27 June 1961.
 The airline had expanded earlier that year its scheduled transatlantic services, adding Prague to its European route network that solely included Madrid.
 (Note: There exists a discrepancy as to whether these flights started in February 1961, or in April the same year.)
 Having stopovers at Bermuda and the Azores, the route was flown with Bristol Britannia 318s.
 Cubana later sold one of its Britannias to Czechoslovak Airlines (CSA) so that this carrier could start their own Prague–Havana flights.
 Cubana trained CSA's personnel in the operation of the Britannias.
 CSA's new service started in February 1962 initially flying the Prague–Manchester–Prestwick–Havana route, and then switching to the Prague–Shannon–Gander–Havana run.

 With the U.S. breaking relations (in 1961) and the imposition of the U.S. embargo on Cuba (in 1962), Cubana was forced to cancel all its U.S. services and turned to the Soviet Union to obtain new aircraft.
 The first Soviet-built aircraft were delivered in the early 1960s (Ilyushin Il-14 and Il-18), and were used in Cubana's domestic routes.
 Cubana thus became the first airline in the Americas at that time to operate Soviet-built aircraft.
-During the decade, the An-12 and the An-24s were also added to the fleet.
+During the decade, the An-12 and the An-24 also joined the fleet.
 Cubana's cooperation made it possible for Aeroflot to establish 18-hour non-stop scheduled services between Moscow and Havana in 1963, using Tupolev Tu-114 turboprop airliners, which were the longest non-stop flights in the world at that time.
 Cooperation with the East German airline Interflug also made it possible for this carrier to establish its first scheduled transatlantic services, linking East Berlin with Havana.